 When Kamala Harris – the junior senator from California – was officially announced as Joe Biden’s running mate, Twitter, naturally, erupted into a jarring cacophony of cheers and groans.
-We love Kamala, cried one camp, interspering shots of the 56-year-old to Azealia Banks.
-In the other, her face photoshopped to a police officer arresting African American children.
-That’s quite a big jump, right!
+We love Kamala, cried one camp, yet in the other, her face was photoshopped to a police officer arresting African American children.
+That’s quite a big jump, right?

 In short: a woman long destined for political stardom.
 Graduating from Howard, a historically Black university in DC, Harris spent time interning in the mailroom of the late Californian senator Alan Cranston, before setting her sights on a career as a public prosecutor.
 Which sounds a bit Ally McBeal.
 But, in the grand and complex labyrinth that is the US legal system, a prosecutor is a public official who conducts a criminal case and proceedings against an individual.

 From there, Harris ran for (then won) public office as the District Attorney of San Francisco – a post she enjoyed for seven years.
 Again, in US parlance, the DA is an elected individual that oversees legal proceedings of a certain district.
 You have to be voted in for this sort of thing, because Americans love voting because FREEDOM.
 Then, it was onto a post (again, elected) as the Attorney General of California: an even bigger remit that put Ms Harris in charge of the entire state.